 - who the party is that the Commonwealth will make the arrangement with

 - the time period covered by the arrangement

 - the risk of the contingent event occurring and

 - the most probable cost to the Commonwealth.

-How to ask the Finance Minister to grant an indemnity?
+How to ask the Finance Minister to approve granting an indemnity?

-- The NCE’s responsible minister should write to the Finance Minister to formally request the Finance Minister grant the indemnity.
-The letter should:
+- The NCE’s responsible minister should write to the Finance Minister to request that the Finance Minister give approval to the relevant accountable authority, or its delegate, to grant the indemnity.
+This request should:

 - identify why the accountable authority of the entity cannot grant the indemnity (e.g. the granting of the indemnity involving a contingent liability falls outside the scope of the directions of the Finance Minister’s delegation to accountable authorities)